Close Menu

 Medical Experts (ME) often testify at Social Security hearings.
 The ALJ calls them to review your medical records for diabetes.
 Also, they explain your other medical conditions to the judge.
 Your attorney can request that an ME testify in court.
 This is, however, mostly done in complex medical cases.

 The medical expert who appears at the hearing is not your treating doctor.
 The doctor at the hearing must have never met you before.
-Because, the medical expert is there to give testimony about your medical records and should not be for either side of the case.
+Because, the medical expert is there to give testimony about your medical records.
+Also, the doctor should not be biased toward either side of the case.

 Usually, the medical expert comes to the hearing.
 However, they can also testify by video or by telephone.
 It is also possible for an ME to answer written questions after the hearing.
 The judge sends written questions to the expert.
 The ME’s answers require review and possibly filing objections.
 If you do not know how to do this, then hire an attorney.
 Do not make the mistake of failing to prepare for the medical expert.